Coming up to its 66th year, McAdenville’s Christmas Town USA in North Carolina prepares once again to delight hundreds of thousands of visitors.

 Get there 30 – 45 minutes early.
 Seriously, it really is that easy to avoid a world of frustration.

-Our second “secret,” to enjoying McAdenville’s Christmas lights is getting out of the car.
+Our second “secret” to enjoying McAdenville’s Christmas lights is getting out of the car.
 Many folks treat it like a drive-through.
-Bundle up, get out, enjoy the music and take it all in.
+Instead, bundle up, get out of the car, enjoy the music, and take it all in.

-Except for opening night, lights come on at 5:30 pm.
-We arrive between 4:45 and 5.
-Grab a parking spot, browse the little shops on Main Street.
+Lights come on at 5:30 pm.
+We usually arrive between 4:45 and 5.
+We grab a parking spot and browse the little shops on Main Street.
 I love the Kinkade Gallery.
-Grab something at the bakery, then wait for the lights to come on.
+Or sometimes we grab a hot coco at the bakery and wait for the lights to come on.

-They say traffic is lighter Monday thru Thursday, but our first year we went on a Thursday and got stuck.
+They say traffic is lighter Monday thru Thursday, but the first year we went was a Thursday and we got stuck for hours.
 We swore never again.

 At 5:30 pm the police close off a few roads in the area, including Hickory Grove Road at the bridge and I-85 North Exit 23.
 There are plenty of signs to direct you, use the signs instead of the sat navigation.